yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - If both sides have an event, presentation follows initiative order:
   1. First attacker illustration / effect / message
   2. Second attacker illustration / effect / message
+- The first attack presentation finishes completely before the second begins.
+- Use the approved short transition pause of approximately 0.18 seconds between the two attack presentations.
 - If mutual damage causes a simultaneous knockout, RED (the player) loses.

 ### Result branches